2010 Cincinnati Bengals season

-The 2010 Cincinnati Bengals season was the 41st season for the team in the National Football League (NFL), and their 43rd overall.
-The Bengals looked to improve on their 10–6 record from 2009, during which they swept the AFC North for the first time in team history and made the playoffs as division champions.
-At the conclusion of the season, however, the Bengals finished 4–12 and were unable to qualify for the playoffs.
+The 2010 season was the Cincinnati Bengals' 41st in the National Football League (NFL) and their 43rd overall.
+The Bengals finished in last place in the AFC North with a 4–12 record and missed the playoffs, a marked regression from their 10–6 record in 2009, when they swept the division for the first time in team history and made the playoffs as division champions.
+This was the Bengals' first last place finish in the division since 2002.
+This would be the only time the Bengals played on Thanksgiving until 2025.